univention/univention-corporate-server/doc/manual/groups.rst

 with a group in Active Directory.
 General information on the Univention S4 connector can be found in :ref:`windows-s4-connector`.

-Some exceptions are formed by the *pseudo groups* (sometimes also called system groups).
+Some exceptions are formed by the *pseudo groups*, sometimes also called system groups.
 These are only managed internally by Active Directory/Samba, e.g., the ``Authenticated Users`` group includes a list of all the users currently logged on to the system.
 Pseudo groups are stored in the UCS directory service, but they are not synchronized by